 The goal was to provide a more realistic sense of how often information is missing and confirm an organization’s commitment to the spirit of compensation transparency.
 It turned out to be an enormously effective approach and will remain in play this year.

-Once each group can respond to requests for information and provide the missing figures, the respective articles will be updated accordingly.
+Once each group can provide requested information and provide the missing figures, the respective articles will be updated accordingly.

 Missing information is labeled as “Not Reported” inside each respective report.